yarisvt/tyk-docs/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

     }
 }
 ```

 #### What did you just do?

-You have demonstrated that by using the OAS API Definition, which can be either generated from your source code or created as part of design first approach, you can update or configure the Tyk OAS API Definition, with the `x-tyk-api-gateway` configuration.
+You have demonstrated that by using just the OpenAPI definition, which can be either generated from your source code or created as part of design first approach using other tools, you can update and configure an existing Tyk OAS API Definition.